CostaBru/knapsack/README.md

 # Results validation

-The subset sum and 1-0 knapsack algorithms were tested on hardinstances_pisinger integer numbers test dataset [9] and gave accurate results that were equal to expected ones [4].
-Those algorithms were tested on rational numbers as input weights and constrains using the same dataset.
-Each weight was divided by 100 000.
-It also gives accurate result the same as for integer numbers.
+The subset sum and 1-0 knapsack algorithms were evaluated using the hardinstances_pisinger integer numbers test dataset [9], and they produced accurate results that were consistent with the expected ones [4].
+These algorithms were also tested using rational numbers as input weights and constraints, using the same dataset.
+Each weight was divided by 100,000, and the results were found to be accurate and comparable to those obtained with integer numbers.

-``N`` dimension knapsack result matched with classic 2 dimensional ``DPS`` solver on integer values.
-It also was tested using rational numbers on one dimension dataset, and as the grouping operator in strict ``T group M partition`` solution (tests provided for ``T=3`` and ``T=6``).
+The ``N-dimensional knapsack`` algorithm was compared to the classic 2-dimensional dynamic programming solution (DPS) for integer values, and it was found to produce equivalent results.
+Additionally, it was tested using rational numbers on a one-dimensional dataset, and as the grouping operator in a strict ``T-group`` ``M-partition`` solution (tests were conducted for T=3 and T=6).

-``M`` equal subset sum algorithm was tested by ``Leetcode`` test dataset https://leetcode.com/problems/partition-to-k-equal-sum-subsets/, and by test cases created by integer partition generator up to 102 549 items in the set and up to 10 000 partitions, and by rational numbers tests as well.
-First time heuristics made, works fine in 95% percent cases; for worst case where a lot of duplicates are present in given set the algorithm needs 1-2 optimizations in average and up to 5 optimization iterations for some cases.
-As much duplicate numbers in the input set as much optimization iterations required.
+The ``M equal subset sum`` algorithm was evaluated using the Leetcode test dataset (https://leetcode.com/problems/partition-to-k-equal-sum-subsets/) and test cases generated by an integer partition generator, with up to 102,549 items in the set and up to 10,000 partitions.
+It was also tested using rational numbers.
+The algorithm performed well in 95% of cases, but in worst-case scenarios with a high number of duplicates in the input set, 1-2 optimization iterations were required on average, with up to 5 iterations needed in some cases.
+The more duplicate numbers in the input set, the more optimization iterations were required.

-Multiple knapsack and integer optimization tests were performed as well.
-Optimization iteration counter didn't exceed the declared maximum.
+Several knapsack and integer optimization tests were also conducted.
+The optimization iteration counter did not exceed the maximum value established in advance.

 The complete list of tests: